-Reinforce skills and learn the rationale for advanced hair-color techniques.
-Students will use current trend applications and corrective techniques.
+Reinforce skills and learn the rational for advanced hair color techniques.
+Current trend applications as well as corrective techniques will be used.
 Students will determine and implement all aspects of hair coloring.

-Prerequisite(s): Successful completion of COSMO 157 and 171, or instructor approval.
+Prerequisite: Successful completion of COSMO 157 and 171, or instructor approval.